imlokiii/MetalGearSFXPack/README.md

 # Legal stuff

 All sounds are the property of their respective owners.
-I have no affiliation with Balatro/Localthunk.
+I have no affiliation with the Metal Gear franchise or Konami.